shivamndave/ShivamDave_MiniProject_FlickrAPI/README.md

 # ShivamDave_MiniProject_FlickrAPI
 Shivam Dave
-This is my miniproject utilizing the FlickrAPI
+Miniproject utilizing the FlickrAPI

 My goal is to use a GridView to display the public feed found through the flickr api.

 Libraries Used:
-  Aquery:

-Classes:
-  GetData
-  MainActivity
+  Aquery: Used because comfortable using aquery in the past and is must faster than using the URI or bitmap.